tupengjia/leargit/readme.txt

-git is a software development
+git is a software .
 today is sunny.